Fukuoka #2B

 Photographs:

-Links to Wes Injerds pictures- amazing photos
+Links to pictures- amazing photos

 Picture of Japanese Camp Interpreter: Sumioka Harutara alias "Beethoven"

-image from B-29 Link Pictures of Camp ruins ??
+Pictures of Camp ruins ??

-Australian War Museum: (External links)
+Australian War Museum:

-1. ID Number: P00255.008 - Picture (color) of the front gate taken by Lt Geoffrey Blane, HMS Exeter.
+1. ID Number: P00255.008 - Color photo of the front gate taken by Lt Geoffrey Blane, HMS Exeter.
+See also links on side column of that webpage.

 Click for larger view